Copy editing: History

 The biggest difference between monastic copyists and copy editors is that copy editors leave edits as suggestions that can be rejected by the writer.
 These printing houses established procedures for editing, preparing the text and proofreading the first typeset galley proofs.
 Specialist correctors ensured that texts followed the standards of the time.

 After the globalization of the book from 1800 to 1970 came the rise of American writers and editors.
 One editor in particular, Maxwell Perkins, was sought out by writers such as Fitzgerald, Hemingway and Wolfe, because he greatly improved the work of these prominent authors with his editorial eye.
 Perkins was known for editing, guiding and befriending his writers – but the times were changing.

 In the late 19th century, the role of an editor was to decide if a manuscript was good enough to be published.
 As time passed, the role of an editor and publisher became more distant.
 Although there was a newfound relationship between editors and authors, thoughtful editing did not end.

 Copy editors were employed at various publishing houses, magazines, journals, as well as by private authors seeking revisions to their work.
 Some copy editors were even employed by public relations and advertising firms that valued strong editing practices in their business.

 The symbols used by copy editors today are based on those that have been used by proofreaders since the beginnings of publishing, though they have undergone some changes over time.
-However, the exact beginnings of the copyediting language used today are unclear.
-Despite its long history, copyediting as a practice has not experienced any extreme upheaval other than the desktop publishing revolution of the 1980s.
-This phenomenon began as the result of a series of inventions that were released during the middle of this decade, and refers to the growth of technology usage in the field of copyediting.
+However, the exact beginnings of the copy editing language used today are unclear.
+Despite its long history, copy editing as a practice has not experienced any extreme upheaval other than the desktop publishing revolution of the 1980s.
+This phenomenon began as the result of a series of inventions that were released during the middle of this decade, and refers to the growth of technology usage in the field of copy editing.
 Namely, the development of the Xerox Star computer, with its Viewpoint desktop environment and the Xerox multilingual character code (the precursor of Unicode); as well as others, such as the Macintosh computer, the desktop laser printer by Hewlett-Packard, and software for desktop publishing called PageMaker allowed the revolution to begin.
-By allowing both individuals and publishing agencies alike to cheaply and effectively begin to edit compositions entirely on-screen rather than by hand, desktop publishing revolution morphed copyediting into the practice it is today.
+By allowing both individuals and publishing agencies alike to cheaply and effectively begin to edit compositions entirely on-screen rather than by hand, desktop publishing revolution morphed copy editing into the practice it is today.
 Most copy editors today rely on more modern WYSIWYG (what you see is what you get) text processors such as Microsoft Word that are based on the original PageMaker to do their work.